Stonesjtu/go-docker/README.md

 If root access is required, user should take care not to write to other directories (if allowed) as files will have root ACLs.

+Network access is required if sudo is not installed, go-docker will install it at container start.

+## Interactive sessions

+If user selects an interactive session, a port will be opened and the sshd process started in the container.
+For interactive sessions, the selected image MUST have the openssh server package installed.

+Mapped port will be available in task description.

 ## Tips